Abdulrahman1-1/drowsiness_in-vehicle_monitoring/README.md

 Make sure to update image paths accordingly when testing the system.

 6. Run
-Navigate to your project's root directory then type the CLI command: `crewai run'
+Navigate to your project's root directory then type the CLI command: `crewai run`

 ---